EXPLAINER: New Details and Next Steps in Case of Slain Idaho Students

 WHAT HAPPENS NEXT?

-Kohberger is in Idaho, and he appeared in Latah County Magistrate Court to hear the charges against him — four counts of first-degree murder and one count of burglary.
+Now that Kohberger is in Idaho, he will appear in Latah County Magistrate Court to hear the charges against him — four counts of first-degree murder and one count of burglary.
+Idaho court officials have not said exactly when that first appearance will be scheduled, but it could occur Thursday.
 Kohberger won't have an opportunity to enter a plea until a later date.

+Documents filed in the criminal case have been sealed so far as required under Idaho's public record law.
+Those documents are expected to be unsealed once Kohberger arrives in court if not sooner, potentially providing a basic outline of Latah County Prosecutor Bill Thompson's case.

+Neither Thompson, the investigators nor Kohberger's defense attorney will be able to talk about the case, however.
+That's because Latah County Magistrate Judge Megan Marshall on Tuesday issued a gag order.

 Associated Press writer Mike Balsamo contributed from Washington.